 Google has just announced that HTTPS enabled websites will have higher chance of ranking in search engine.
 For now, it will affect less than 1% of global queries but over the time, Google will boost it.
 Thus, SEO (Search Engine Optimization) can take advantage by pushing their little efforts towards their websites and could get high ranking in Google search engine.
 Moreover, HTTPS website gets higher assurance and trust from customers as a result; there are chances of higher sales in long run.

-Integrity: Integrity refers to data integrity means the data that moves between the user’s browser and the server remains intact and safe.
+Integrity: Integrity refers to data integrity.
+This means the data that moves between the user’s browser and the server remains intact and safe

 A CSR is a public key that you generate on your server according to your server software instructions.
 (If you do not have access to your server, your web host or Internet service provider will generate it for you.)
 The CSR is required during the SSL certificate enrollment process because it validates the specific information about your web server and your organization.